 AGAVE & HARVESTING

-After Julio’s agaves reach maturity, the team heads to the fields.
-Not all agaves will be ready at the same time, so everything must be hand-harvested.
-The pancreas, or leaves, are removed from the piña, or heart, of the agave.
-These trimmed agaves are often left in the field for a few days before being removed, usually by mules, as the terrain is often unsuitable for trucks.
+Once the agaves reach maturity, Julio and his team proceed to the fields for hand-harvesting.
+Since not all agaves mature simultaneously, the harvesting process is meticulous and requires the use of machetes.
+The leaves are trimmed away from the piña, or heart of the agave.
+After trimming, the harvested agaves are typically left in the field for a few days before being transported, usually by mules, as the rugged terrain is often unsuitable for trucks.

 ROAST